Deltares/hydromt/docs/dev/migrating-to-v1.rst

 Prior to v1, the `Model` class was the only real place where developers could modify the behavior of Core through either subclassing it, or using various `Mixin` classes.
-All parts of a model were implemented as class properties forcing every model to use the same terminology While this was enough for some users, it was too restrictive for others.
-For example, the SFINCS plugin uses multiple grids for its computation which was not possible in the setup pre-v1.
+All parts of a model were implemented as class properties forcing every model to use the same terminology.
+While this was enough for some users, it was too restrictive for others.
+For example, the SFINCS plugin uses multiple grids for its computation, which was not possible in the setup pre-v1.
 There was also a lot of code duplication for the use of several parts of a model such as `maps`, `forcing` and `states`.
-To offer users more modularity and flexibility as well as improve maintainability we have decided to move the core to a component based architecture rather than an inheritance based one.
+To offer users more modularity and flexibility, as well as improve maintainability, we have decided to move the core to a component based architecture rather than an inheritance based one.